RVshare.com

 • Mileage: 223 miles

-• Fun Fact: U.S. Highway 101 is the main highway to take down the Pacific Coast.
+• Fun fact: U.S. Highway 101 is the main highway to take down the Pacific Coast.
 This north-south highway connects California to Oregon and Washington.

-Top RV Rentals in San Jose, California
+Top RV Rentals Near San Jose, California

-Nearby National Parks
+National Parks

 California has more national parks than any other state in the country.
 You should make it a point to visit these natural wonders.